Refractive error: Epidemiology

 The number of people globally with significant refractive errors has been estimated at one to two billion.
 Rates vary between regions of the world with about 25% of Europeans and 80% of Asians affected.
 Near-sightedness is one of the most prevalent disorders of the eye.
-Rates among adults are between 15-49% while rates among children are between 1.2-42%.
+Rates among adults are between 15 and 49% while rates among children are between 1.2 and 42%.
 Far-sightedness more commonly affects young children, whose eyes have yet to grow to their full length, and the elderly, who have lost the ability to compensate with their accommodation system.
-Presbyopia affects most people over the age of 35, and nearly 100% of people by the ages of 55-65.
+Presbyopia affects most people over the age of 35, and nearly 100% of people by the ages of 55–65.
 Uncorrected refractive error is responsible for visual impairment and disability for many people worldwide.
 It is one of the most common causes of vision loss along with cataracts, macular degeneration, and vitamin A deficiency.

 Cost

 The yearly cost of correcting refractive errors is estimated at 3.9 to 7.2 billion dollars in the United States.